-Table 33: Interconnected regional water supply scenarios
+Table 34: Interconnected regional water supply scenarios

-Means of supply augmentation Means of interconnection Scenario 1 Desalination Connect Nimbin, the Channon, Mullumbimby and Scenario 2 Construct 50,000ML Dunoon Dam and Raise Clarrie Hall Dam Casino to the RCC supply and connect the RCC supply area to the Tweed supply area via a pipelir between Ocean Shores and Pottsville.
-Scenario 3 Construct 85,000ML Dunoon Dam between ocean onoies and rottsville.
+Means of supply augmentation Means of interconnection Scenario 1 Desalination Connect Nimbin, the Channon, Mullumbimby and Scenario 2 Construct 50,000ML Dunoon Dam and Raise Clarrie Hall Dam Casino to the RCC supply and connect the RCC supply area to the Tweed supply area via a pipeline Scenario 3 Construct 85,000ML Dunoon Dam between ocean onores and rousvine.
 Scenario 4 Raise the Toonumbar Dam by 20m Connect Nimbin, the Channon, Mullumbimby, Scenario 5 Raise the Toonumbar Dam by 10m and raise Clarrie hall dam Casino and Kyogle to the RCC water supply and connect the RCC supply area to the Tweed supply area via a pipeline between Ocean Shores and Pottsville.